The Nuts and Bolts of Developing Named Scholarships

-The Joe T. Moore Scholarship, named for alumnus Joe T. Moore ’50 of Gafney, South Carolina, is established to assist Mars Hill College students from North Carolina and South Carolina majoring in business.
+The Joe T. Moore Scholarship, named for alumnus Joe T. Moore ’50 of Gafney, South Carolina, is established to assist Mars Hill University students from North Carolina and South Carolina majoring in business.

 The Mamie, Bryan and Sadie Wallin Scholarship was established in 1991 by Bryan and Sadie Wallin, ‘44.
 The purpose of the scholarship is to assist a student from Madison County.

 The Wilhide Biology Scholarship was established by Tom Moore Davis ’42 in memory of his classmates, Robert and Wallace Willhide.
 Both brothers served as Marine aviators and were killed during World War II.
 The scholarship assists students majoring in biology.

 The James M. and Gwyn Pierce Fish Endowed Scholarship Fund, was established by friends of the Fish family.
 Both Jim and Gwyn were graduates of Mars Hill College Class of 1943.
 Preference in making awards is given to Spanish majors.

 The George Nial Stroupe Scholarship, established through the estate of George N. Stroupe ’31 of Morganton, North Carolina, assists students exhibiting financial need with preference given to veterans of U.S. military service.